vmasrani/pyjanitor/paper/manuscript.md

 - `to_fasta(df, col_name, file_name)`: exporting a column of sequences to a FASTA file
 - `compute_length(df, col_name, length_colname)`: to compute the length of a column of sequences.
+- `join_fasta(df, file_name, id_col, col_name)`: create a column that contains the string representation of a biological sequence, by "joining" in a FASTA file, mapping the string to a particular column that already has the sequence identifiers in it.

-The general idea of calling on verb-based function names that method chain in a *fluent* fashion can be applied in multiple domains. `pyjanitor` is by no means the first application; it is my hope that this article inspires others to develop domain-specific tools using the same ideas.
+The general idea of calling on verb-based function names that method chain in a *fluent* fashion can be applied in multiple domains. `pyjanitor` is by no means the first application; it is our hope that this article inspires others to develop domain-specific tools using the same ideas.

 ## Acknowledgments

-I would like to thank the users who have made contributions to `pyjanitor`.
+We would like to thank the users who have made contributions to `pyjanitor`.
 These contributions have included documentation enhancements, bug fixes, development of tests, new functions, and new keyword arguments for functions.
-The list of contributors, which I anticipate will grow over time, can be found under `AUTHORS.rst` in the development repository.
+The list of contributors, which we anticipate will grow over time, can be found under `AUTHORS.rst` in the development repository.

-I would also like to acknowledge Dr. Zachary Sailer, who developed `pandas-flavor`.
+We would also like to acknowledge Dr. Zachary Sailer, who developed `pandas-flavor`.